Tips on How to Treat a Scraped Knee

 • After cleaning, the area should be gently patted dry with gauze or a clean cloth, using a light touch to avoid causing additional pain.
 If any embedded dirt or gravel is observed in the wound, rinsing the area again to ensure thorough cleanliness is necessary.

-• Once dry, a thin first aid antibiotic ointment should be applied to the skinned knee.
+• Once dry, a thin first-aid antibiotic ointment should be applied to the skinned knee.
 Ask the local pharmacy for medication that can provide added pain relief and healing properties.
 This ointment helps maintain moisture in the wound, which promotes healing.

 • Cover the skinned knee with an adhesive bandage or gauze to protect it from further irritation and contamination.
 Studies have shown that covered wounds tend to heal faster than uncovered ones, and the moisture the covering provides can help prevent scarring.